 Completed application form including a typed personal essay (See Application/Section D).

-Two (2) letters of recommendation: One (1) academic and (1) professional or personal (non relative/family member).
-Letters must include the writer's contact information.
+Two (2) typed letters of recommendation: One (1) academic and (1) professional or personal (non relative/family member).
+Letters must include the recommender's contact information.

 Official high school transcript MUST include cumulative GPA.

 Certification of Admissibility or College acceptance letter for the 2023-2024 academic school year must accompany the application.

 Applications can be obtained from the high school counselor's office or downloaded here.

 *Recipients will be awarded with two semester allotments for the academic year in which they are enrolled

 Check back next year!